masgeek/user-portal/wp-content/plugins/kenta-blocks/readme.txt

-=== Kenta Gutenberg Blocks – Responsive Blocks and block templates library for Gutenberg Editor ===
+=== Kenta Blocks – Responsive Blocks and block templates library ===
-Contributors: ibllex
+Contributors: ibllex, wpmoose
-Tags: gutenberg, gutenberg blocks, block editor, blocks, block, editor, page builder Stable tag: 1.2.3
+Tags: gutenberg blocks, block editor, page builder Stable tag: 1.4.4
 Requires at least: 5.6
-Tested up to: 6.1
+Tested up to: 6.7
-Requires PHP: 7.2
+Requires PHP: 7.4
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The Swiss Army knife of Gutenberg page builders.
-Use Section / Column blocks to create any site layout.
-We also have unlimited colors, backgrounds, typography and more.
-All blocks are responsive.
-Always display perfectly and fully customize, whether desktop or mobile.
+Kenta Blocks is a set of responsive blocks with powerful options and pre-designed templates library.

 == Description ==

-Kenta Blocks has a set of responsive blocks with powerful options and pre-designed templates library.
+Kenta Blocks is a set of responsive blocks with powerful options and pre-designed templates library.
+It display perfectly and fully customize, whether desktop or mobile.
 It takes full advantage of the WordPress editor's features.
 With the simple and easy-to-use interface, you can visually design any post and page, whether you are a beginner or a professional designer.

 ### The Awesome Gutenberg blocks we have